NKztq/go-web-api/README.txt

 /config_test: config for UT

 # database
-/devdb: database for develop env
+/env_databases: databases for each env
-/testdb: database for UT
+/database_test: database for UT